Alignak-monitoring/alignak-doc/source/01_introduction/introduction.rst

       * NConf
       * Centreon (With NDO, not fully working, not recommended)

-  * Import config from databases :
+  * Import configuration from databases :

       * GLPI
       * Amazon EC2